Church Norton

 Toilets: There are no toilets at Church Norton, but there are toilets during opening hours at the RSPB visitor centre.

 Parking: Parking is in a small car park at Church Norton for the beach loop, £2 up to four hours, £3 for over, PayByPhone (Postcode: PO20 9DT - W3W: caveman/nowadays/agency).
-There is a larger car park at the RSPB nature reserve with the same charges (Postcode: PO20 7NE - W3W: mirroring/starch/commoners)

 Pagham Harbour is a nature reserve on one of the few undeveloped stretches of the Sussex coastline.
 It is a wildlife haven and contains important habitats for birds, and even seals can sometimes be spotted lying on the shingle beaches.
 Church Norton sits on the edge of the harbour where you will find St Wilfred’s, a small rural chapel.
-You can walk between Church Norton and the RSPB visitor centre, taking in the harbour’s scenery, or you can walk a short loop around the hamlet, taking in a large, quiet shingle beach close to the eastern end of Selsey.
+Our route loops around the beach, church and hamlet with an optional extra to extend the walk to the RSPB visitor centre.

 The Route

-Park at Church Norton car park, where you can also visit the chapel.
+1. Park at Church Norton car park, where you can also visit the chapel.
 Then follow the straight path down towards the harbour.
 Turn right when you arrive.

-This path will take you out of the harbour to the large shingle beach.
+2. This path will take you out of the harbour to the large shingle beach.
 The water quality here has been rated as excellent.
 The path continues along the top of the beach and is framed by wild plants on either side.
 When you reach a footpath finger post, turn right away from the beach.

-This path will soon take you along the right hand side of a field.
+3. This path will soon take you along the right hand side of a field.
 At the end of the field, turn right towards Greenlease Farm.
 It is here that you will spot an intriguing vehicle graveyard including a fire engine parked in front of the farmhouse.
 Continue straight along the farm track, passing other properties until you get to the road.

-At the road, turn right.
+4. At the road, turn right.
 This is the quiet country lane that you will have driven down to get to the car park.
 Walk down it to return to your car.

 Did you know?